 - 1 pandan leaf

-Divide flour and sugar equally into 3 bowls.
-Gradually add water to first bowl and knead the dough until soft, smooth, easily pliable yet not sticky to the touch (too wet), nor crumbly (too dry).
+To make the tang yuan dough, divide flour and sugar equally into three bowls.
+Gradually add water to first bowl and knead the dough until soft, smooth, easily pliable but not sticky to the touch (too wet), nor crumbly (too dry).

 Blend shredded pandan leaves with water and strain to get pandan juice.
 Add to second bowl of flour-sugar mix and knead as above.